 In early March, the Texas Department of Criminal Justice (TDCJ) suspended all visitation and programming inside prisons due to COVID-19.
 The day before the state department made its announcement, we at Truth Be Told made the difficult decision to stop sending our volunteer facilitators inside.
 There is no social distancing in prison.
 Many of the women we serve are immunosuppressed and/or elderly; we felt the potential risk of introducing contagion far outweighed the reward of continuing in-person classes.
-An outbreak would be disastrous, and, unfortunately, we are now seeing the number of confirmed COVID-19 cases rising inside our state’s jails and prisons.
+Unfortunately, we are now seeing the number of confirmed COVID-19 cases rising inside our state’s jails and prisons.

-In the wake of the pandemic, we have repurposed our curriculum to create a weekly mail correspondence model to continue serving the women enrolled in our spring 2020 semester of programs at three Central Texas state prisons.
-These mail-outs contain readings, activities and exercises, as well as messages of hope and encouragement from our volunteer facilitators.
-Some of the mailings include self-addressed, stamped envelopes so the program participants have opportunities to submit assignments and share their reflections and lessons learned.
+In the wake of the pandemic, we have repurposed our in-person Talk to Me program to create a weekly mail correspondence curriculum called “Write to Me” to continue serving women at three state prisons in Central Texas.
+These mailings contain readings, activities and exercises, as well as messages of hope and encouragement from our volunteer facilitators.
+We intermittently include metered, addressed envelopes so program participants, regardless of their financial situation, have opportunities to submit their completed assignments and personal reflections to their facilitators, who then respond to each piece of participant mail.

 Walking Our Talk